This post may contain affiliate links. Please read my disclosure policy for more details.

 How to make easy chocolate mousse

-(Note: this is simply a quick explanation, the full recipe is at the bottom of the page)
+(Note: this is a quick explanation; the full recipe is at the bottom of the page)

-- Bring the cream to a gentle simmer, pour it gradually into the chocolate.
+• Bring the cream to a gentle simmer and pour it into the chocolate.

-- Whip until fluffy and aerated, but still soft and “spoonable”.
-Don’t over whip.
+• Whip until fluffy and aerated but still soft and “spoonable.”
+But don’t overwork.

 Only 3 ingredients…